LPardue/draft-pardue-httpbis-dont-be-clear/draft-pardue-httpbis-dont-be-clear.md

 # Aliasing and Avoidance

-{{ALTSVC}} Section 3 defines the Alt-Svc header field defined in ABNF.
-The value can either be the keyword "clear", or an `alt-value` which includes an encoded ALPN protocol identifier.
+{{ALTSVC}} Section 3 defines the Alt-Svc header field using ABNF.
+It requires a custom parser, which introduces a possibility for custom implementation errors.

-The Alt-Svc header field requires a custom parser, which introduces a possibility for implementation failure.
-There is a chance that someone defines the ALPN protocol identifier "clear", which could lead to a naive parser confusing the too.
-The "clear" keyword is a special value which invalidates cached alternative services.
-Confusion between keyword and protocol identifier might lead to detrimental effects.
+The Alt-Svc header field value can either be the keyword "clear" - a special value that invalidates cached alternative services, or a list of `alt-value`, that includes an encoded ALPN protocol identifier {{ALPN}}.
+There is a chance that someone unwittingly defines the ALPN protocol identifier "clear" for genuine purposes but is unaware of the use of protocol identifiers in Alternative Services.
+This could trigger Alt-Svc parser errors that might lead to confusion between the keyword with the protocol identifier use.
+Since the "clear" keyword has special meaning, confusion might lead to detrimental effects.

-To prevent unintented aliasing, this document registers the "clear" ALPN protocol identifier and which relates to no application-layer protocol, effectively reserving it and preventing any unintended aliasing.
+To prevent unintended aliasing, this document registers the "clear" ALPN protocol identifier.
+It relates to no actual application-layer protocol, effectively reserving the code point and preventing any unintended aliasing.

 # Security Considerations {#security}